 - To keep a personal record of your progress toward your degree.
 Organize official university documents (undergraduate catalog, schedule of classes, plans of study, etc.) in a way that enables you to access them when needed.

-- To understand academic performance standards, academic probation, academic dismissal, and to know GPA requirements.
+- To understand academic performance standards, academic separation from the university, academic dismissal, and to know GPA requirements.

 - To notify the University if your address or phone number changes.

 - To read your university mail, including email sent to your official student email account.

 - To inform your advisor immediately whenever a serious problem (medical, financial, or personal) disrupts your ability to attend classes or interferes with your ability to focus on your education and to perform your best work.

 When you first declare a major in the College of Business, you will be assigned a professional advisor who will help you set your initial plan of study and help you become familiar with our campus.

 - Take responsibility for your plan of study as well as your progress towards your degree.